foldda/charian/README.md

 ## A generic, universal data transport system

-The vision of Freightman data exchange system is to provide generic, standardised data-delivery service to any application, for simple and efficient data exchange.
+The vision of Freightman-enabled data transport system is to provide generic, standardised data-delivery service to any application, for simple and efficient data exchange.

 When sending a parcel via Post-office, there are three parties involved in the process -
 * A sender: